This post contains links that we may earn a small commission for at no cost to you read more

 A Far Better Option: The Hydrow Rowing Machine

 I find that the Hydrow simply blows all the other competitors out of the water.
 It is an aesthetically pleasing rowing machine that looks like a cool smart chair for your living room.
+Be sure to check out our other article hydrow rower vs concept 2 where we break it down in more detail!

 There are literally hundreds of workout programs, all led by top rowing professionals.
 The rowing workouts are impressive, and the resistance system so perfectly imitates real rowing motion that you might forget you’re NOT on the water!
+Side Note: You may also like to read our Hydrow Wave vs Concept2 article!

 Oh, did I mention that Hydrow features a computer-controlled magnetic resistance system that is unmatched by any other rowing machine?
 It does, and there’s more.
 Let me tell you a bit more about the Hydrow.